 After our thorough oral exam we chart the problems encountered.

 The equipment you will find in our hospital is the most advanced available.
-It will allow us to provide a wide array of dental services.
+It allows us to provide a wide array of dental services.
+We use a specialized ultrasonic scaler that is made for animal teeth.

 Radiography is an important part of dental care and is commonly performed as the next step after the oral exam.
 During your pet’s oral exam under anesthesia our staff will measure the depth of the pocket on the teeth that have disease.
 If the depth is 4 mm or greater we might take a radiograph of the tooth to make sure the underlying jawbone and root are healthy.
 If the root or jawbone are not healthy the tooth needs to be removed or a root canal at a specialist needs to be performed.